CovOpen/CovQuestions/json-logic/README.md

 question_id.value // Value of the answer, string, number, boolean, depending on type
 ```

-For making multi-select questions easier to evaluate, we additionally expose the following properties.
+For making multi-select questions easier to evaluate, we additionally expose the following properties:

 ```
-question_id.value // Array of string,
-question_id.selectedCount // Count of selected options
-question_id.count // Count of all (selected/unselected) options
+question_id.value // Array of string, containing selected items. question_id.selectedCount // Count of selected options question_id.count // Count of all (selected/unselected) options
 question_id.unselectedCount // Count of not-selected options